ebuyakin/maichat/docs/new_message_workflow.md

 8. On 200 OK success: append assistantText with provider content; lifecycleState = `complete`; busy state cleared.
 9. Update HUD / internal stats (optional dev view) and scroll anchoring logic as usual.
 10. Scroll / focus policy (Refined):
-  - After send, the new user part is focused (INPUT mode retained).
+  - After send, the new user part is focused (INPUT mode retained), meta part is anchored to the bottom.

-  - When assistant reply renders, measure its full rendered height (top of first assistant part to bottom of last assistant part of that reply).
+  - When assistant reply renders, measure its height using the Usable Band model (see scroll_positioning_spec.md):
+    - `usableHeight = paneHeight − 2·outerGap`.
+    - `replyHeight = lastAssistantRect.bottom − firstAssistantRect.top`.

-  - If current mode is INPUT, input box is empty, and the reply height exceeds the viewport (cannot fully fit): switch to VIEW mode and focus the first assistant part of the new reply.
+  - If current mode is INPUT, input box is empty, and the reply does NOT fully fit the Usable Band (`ReplyHeight > usableHeight`): switch to VIEW mode and focus the first assistant part of the new reply; top‑align it.

-  - If the reply fully fits: remain in INPUT mode; focus stays in input (user can continue drafting next prompt).
-The history pane is scrolled so that all assistant parts of the reply are fully visible.
+  - If the reply fully fits the Usable Band (`ReplyHeight ≤ usableHeight`): INPUT mode remains the active mode.
+The first assistant part gets focus (becomes focused part).
+The last assistant part is anchored to the bottom (≤1–2 px tolerance).
-  - If user changed to VIEW or COMMAND while waiting (not in INPUT at arrival): do not alter mode or focus.
+  - If user changed to VIEW or COMMAND while waiting (not in INPUT at arrival): do not alter the focus or anchoring/scrolling.
-  - Future options (not implemented): user preference to always/never switch; partial-height threshold tuning.

 ## 5. Branch Scenarios
 ### 5.1 Provider Error (4xx/5xx JSON)